 If you’ve encountered complications while trying to conceive and start a family, you may be feeling stuck, isolated and unsure how to manage a rush of conflicting thoughts and emotions.
 You might be so focused on the next step—the next appointment or procedure—that you have little time to address the distressing feelings below the surface.
 Alternately, you might feel consumed by sadness, regret, resentment, shame, anger and fear, and you don’t know how to regain balance and sustain faith in your dream of parenthood.
 If you are grieving a miscarriage, a stillbirth or a failed round of treatment, you may wonder if you (and your partner) can keep going through this devastating loss.
 Or, perhaps you have not yet found the space you need to grieve.

 Perhaps you are single, and feel that no one understands how much you long to be a parent.
 Or, maybe you are in a partnership, and ongoing struggles to conceive have created distance and tension in your relationship.
-You might both feel helpless and unsure how to validate and support one another, especially if only one of you is going through ongoing medical examinations and procedures.
-You may not know how much to tell friends and family members, especially if you feel overwhelmed by unsolicited advice and insensitivity commentary about your body and relationship.
-Are you seeking a way to gain clarity about your next steps and claim a sense of agency over your future?
+You might both feel helpless and unsure how to validate and support one another, especially if only one of you is going through ongoing infertility treatment, medical examinations and procedures.
+You may not know how much to tell friends and family members, especially if you feel overwhelmed by unsolicited advice and insensitive commentary about your body and relationship.
+Over time, this can lead to greater social isolation and less support.
+Experiencing infertility is psychologically distressing in many different ways.

 There Are Many Different Ways to Build a Family

 Many of us grow up believing that, once we’re ready, we’ll be able to have a healthy child.
-As we dream about our futures, few of us expect or imagine confronting fertility issues or pregnancy loss.
-If you are struggling with infertility, you likely feel utterly alone, especially if your friends and loved ones seem to be having children with ease.
+As we dream about our futures, few of us expect or imagine confronting fertility challenges or pregnancy loss.
+If you are experiencing infertility, you likely feel utterly alone, especially if your friends and loved ones seem to be having children with ease.
 However lonely, frustrated or broken you feel, you are not alone.
 According to the Center for Disease Control and Prevention, 12 percent of women have difficulty conceiving or carrying a child to term.
 And, in 35 percent of infertile couples, a male partner contributed to infertility.
+All types of couples experience infertility and it’s no one’s fault.

 Of course, knowing these statistics may not make coping with infertility any easier.
 Regardless of your particular situation—whether you are weighing your options, years into fertility treatments or beginning the adoption process—your feelings are valid.
 But, if you are carrying intense shame or guilt, blaming yourself or your partner, avoiding your emotions or finding that your emotions interrupt your ability to move through the day, it may be time to seek help.
 An infertility therapist can help you grieve, regain a sense of possibility and feel equipped to make the right decisions for yourself and your family.